 For instance, the year 2018 alone was a scandalous time for social media giant Facebook when it came under flak resulting from its active role in handing out massive user information to a UK-based consulting firm and analytics company, Cambridge Analytica, aimed for political reasons.
 According to a report, as much as 50 million unique Facebook users were handed over to the company to be used for the Trump campaign back in 2016’s presidential election.

-Perhaps the major problem in the overall picture of the internet is that our personal data are not really secured as many of these allegedly “trustworthy” entities online promised to protect from prying eyes.
+Perhaps the major problem in the overall picture of the internet is that our personal data are not really secured as many of these allegedly “trustworthy” entities online promised to protect us from prying eyes.
 They are almost literally floating around on the web, waiting to be grabbed by any entity for its personal gains.

 It cannot be helped therefore that some would choose to break free from this trend, even if it meant going “nuclear” on themselves online.
 After all, when your online information is no longer there, what is there to be used involving yourself, right?

-However, in as much as the aftermath of a literal nuclear explosion is not without its debris, metaphorically hitting the nuclear button as targeted towards your online profile does not necessarily produce immaculate results.
+However, in as much as the aftermath of a literal nuclear explosion is not without its debris, metaphorically hitting the nuclear button as targeted toward your online profile does not necessarily produce immaculate results.
 Yet, doing so will significantly minimize the amount of personal details that will be left dangling.

 Delete all your online accounts which use real information

 It is hard to become anonymous when you are trying to become factual on the internet.
-For instance, using a fake address will make it hard for you to do anything commercially online or that using a fake name can make your applications easily declined.
+For instance, using a fake address will make it hard for you to do anything commercially online, or using a fake name can make your applications easily declined.
 It is for this reason that we use our true-to-life personal data when making accounts that are truly attributed to ourselves, be it a shopping account, social media account, or any web service.

 If you want to regain anonymity on the internet, your first target should be the deletion of these fact-based profiles which you had probably used at some point.